Naveen1Reddy/DemoProject/README.md

 # DemoProject

-For Learning Basic Github
+This Repo is For Learning Basic Git and GitHub

-My Name is Naveen Reddy
-i am a Student
+Also to store my Dsa Prep code to review Later